Easy Send is one of a variety of options you can use to send money overseas, including banks, money transfer firms and foreign exchange (FX) brokers.

-Easy Send offers money transfers to various countries in the world, with the first transfer of every customer free of charge.
+Easy Send provides money transfers to various countries in the world, with the first transfer of every customer free of charge.
 The company is registered in the UK and specializes in money transfers between the UK, Ireland and Poland.

-Step 1 – Look at your options
+Step 1 – Look at all the options

 - bank or building society

 - foreign exchange (FX) brokers (like Easy Send)